 Back in Amos 5 again, the third evidence that Amos offers that a person is really seeking God, is a change of attitude toward law.
 It comes in verse 12.

 Amos 5:12 For I know your manifold transgressions and your mighty sins.
 You afflict the just and take bribes; you divert the poor from justice at the gate.

 Amos is saying that these people went to Bethel bearing abundant rebellions on their consciences but they returned with them still there.
 Outwardly they sinned because there was a heart of rebellion.
-There was not any real concern about the rebellion in them.
+There was not any real concern about their rebellion in them—their sin.

 If they had really sought God, they would begin to do something about these sins, about the rebellion.
 A person who is really seeking God is so concerned about having God's approval that they will pay any price, make any sacrifice necessary to stop sinning, and thus have His approval.
 These people did not care.
 They went right on sinning.